Hike ‘n Write at Neot Kedumim, June 20, 2012

 That is why it is important to have a good teacher/mentor nearby.

 I love to teach and mentor almost as much as I love to write.
-I bring this enthusiasm to each session, be it a classroom, consultation or Skype conversation.
+I bring this enthusiasm to each session, be it a classroom, consultation or Zoom conversation.
 Since I understand that the creative process is slow, I never make promises how long it will take you to finish a story, a book or an essay.
 I believe that as you nurture a piece of writing, the writing nurtures you.

 Since each writer’s pace is unique, I follow your needs.
 Some writers want to meet once every three weeks for ninety minutes.
 Others want to meet weekly for an hour.
 Others say they are ready, but it takes them another three months (or three years) to show up.
 Each person and his/her timing.

-I’ve enjoyed mentoring by excellent writers and fine human beings – - Diana Hume George, Lauren Slater, Leslie Rubinkowski, Phil Gerard, Mark Mirsky, Steve Stern and Allen Hoffman.
+I’ve enjoyed mentoring by excellent writers and fine human beings – – Diana Hume George, Lauren Slater, Lisa Knopp, Leslie Rubinkowski, Phil Gerard, Mark Mirsky, Steve Stern and Allen Hoffman.
 I understand the critical importance of good mentoring and love sharing what I know and what I have received from others.

-I bring to the table understanding experience seriousness and a sense of humor.
+I bring to the table understanding, experience, seriousness and a sense of humor.

 Testimonials :

 Your help this past summer with the essay was invaluable to me; I simply couldn’t have done it without you.
 (Remember the long introduction we ditched?)
 Thanks for your encouragement and support.
-Janet Gool, author of “Messiah, Not Otherwise Specified,” to be published in Becoming a Nurse, Creative Nonfiction Books, 2013
+Janet Gool, author of “Messiah, Not Otherwise Specified,” published in Becoming a Nurse, Creative Nonfiction Books, 2013

 I am grateful to Judy Labensohn for her insightful comments on so many phases of the manuscript, her enthusiasm and her invaluable guidance.
 Diane Wyshogrod, author of Hiding Places: A Mother, A Daughter, An Uncovered Life, SUNY Press, 2012.